ruishi/tools/README.md

 Each requirement in a specification file must be in the following format:
 > KEY: value

-Currently, subchecker can only ensure that subtitles do not exceed a certain time or a certain amount of characters.
-Use the keys MAX_CHARS and MAX_TIME to define either in your specification file.
+Currently, subchecker can only check for violations of character or time constraints.
+Use the keys MAX_CHARS, MIN_TIME, and MAX_TIME to define those constraints in your specification file.

 For now only .srt files are supported.